benneal92/CSC240GroupLab/README.md

 ## Birthday Paradox

+The simulatedBirthdayParadox function shows the importance of dealing with collisions within a hashtable.
+In a group of n people, what is the probability that two people have the same birthday?
+People think that the chances of someone having the same birthday increase linearly with the amount of people, however this is not the case.
+The actual probability increases exponentially:

+x<sup>x+1</sup>

 # Outcome of Project

 From the start of the assignment, we encouraged each member to make the success of the project a shared responsibility and a team effort.
 We created a discord server to communicate and frequently used Zoom to meet digitally.
 Every team member was responsive and helpful in each stage of the assignment.